Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Abstract

 \section{Abstract}

-Distributed consensus processing over random graphs and with randomized node dynamics is considered.
-At each time step $k$, every node independently updates its state with a weighted average of its neighbors' states or stick with its current state.
-The choice is a Bernoulli trial with success probability $P_k$.
-The random graph processes, defining the time-varying neighbor sets, are specified over the set of all possible graphs with the given node set.
-Connectivity-independent and arc-independent graph processes are introduced to capture the fundamental influence of random graphs on the consensus convergence.
-Necessary and sufficient conditions are presented on the success probability sequence $\{P_k\}$ for the network to reach a global almost sure consensus.
-For connectivity-independent graphs, we show that $\sum_k P_k^{n-1} =\infty$ is a sufficient condition for almost sure consensus, where $n$ is the number of nodes.
-For arc-independent graphs, we show that $\sum_k P_k =\infty$ is a sharp threshold, i.e., the consensus probability is zero for almost all initial conditions when the sum converges, while it is one for all initial conditions when the sum diverges.
+Distributed consensus computation over random graph processes is considered.
+The random graph process is defined as a sequence of random variables which take values from the set of all possible digraphs over the node set.
+At each time step, every node updates its state based on a Bernoulli trial, independent in time and among different nodes: either averaging among the neighbor set generated by the random graph, or sticking with its current state.
+Connectivity-independence and arc-independence are introduced to capture the fundamental influence of the random graphs on the consensus convergence.
+Necessary and/or sufficient conditions are presented on the success probabilities of the Bernoulli trials for the network to reach a global almost sure consensus, with some sharp threshold established revealing a consensus zero-one law.
 Convergence rates are established by lower and upper bounds of the $\epsilon$-computation time.
-The results add to the understanding of the interplay between random graphs, random computations, and convergence probability for distributed information processing.
+We also generalize the concepts of connectivity/arc independence to their analogues from the $*$-mixing point of view, so that our results apply to a very wide class of graphical models, including the majority of random graph models in the literature, e.g., Erd\H{o}s-R\'{e}nyi, gossiping, and Markovian random graphs.
+We show that under $*$-mixing, our convergence analysis continues to hold and the corresponding almost sure consensus conditions are established.
+Finally, we further investigate almost sure finite-time convergence of random gossiping algorithms, and prove that the Bernoulli trials play a key role in ensuring finite-time convergence.
+These results add to the understanding of the interplay between random graphs, random computations, and convergence probability for distributed information processing.